 You can also remove gum using the multipurpose hero of every home: white vinegar (look at all these amazing things vinegar can do).
 Heat the vinegar in a small pot.
 Once it’s hot, dip in a toothbrush, and use this to scrub the soiled garment.
 Give it a little elbow grease and the gum should come right off.

 No matter how you remove gum from clothes, you’ll want to give them a cold-water wash afterwards to remove tiny specks that may have worked their way deep into the fabric.

 Carpets and upholstery

 As it turns out, getting gum on carpets or fabric upholstery isn’t the end of the world.
 Rather than busting out the scissors, revert to the clothing method and freeze the gum before flaking it away.

-Alternatively, you can use oil-such as eucalyptus, vegetable or olive-to weaken the gum and make it easier to remove.
+Alternatively, you can use oil—here are some to choose from—to weaken the gum and make it easier to remove.
 Rub the gum all over with an oil-soaked cloth and wait for about 10 minutes, then gently peel it up with a butter knife.
-Be sure to test an inconspicuous spot of the carpet or upholstery first, and clean the gummy area with dish soap and warm water when you’re done to remove any residue.
+Be sure to test an inconspicuous spot of the carpet or upholstery first (to make sure the oil doesn’t wreck the item), and clean the gummy area with dish soap and warm water when you’re done to remove any residue.

 Next time you’re out for a stroll, take a look at the sidewalk.
 You’ll probably see wads of dried-up gum just about everywhere you look-or, worse, fresh gum eagerly awaiting a ride on the bottom of your shoe.
 If you get home and discover you’ve picked up a chewy hitchhiker, give it a spray with some WD-40.
 After about a minute, the spray will dissolve the gum, making it a cinch to wipe away with an old rag or paper towel.